Dehydration and hot weather

 • skin that has lost its elasticity and doesn’t quickly return to its normal position after being pinched;

-• irritability or drowsiness;
+• irritability or drowsiness; and

-• irrational behaviour; and
+• irrational behaviour.

-If someone has dry, red skin, has a fast pulse, looks confused or delirious, or feels very hot, that person is in extreme danger and you should seek medical attention immediately, as well as taking the steps outlined above.
-In severe cases, dehydration can result in shock and even death.
+If someone has dry, red skin, a fast pulse, looks confused or delirious, or feels very hot, that person is in extreme danger and you should seek medical attention immediately, as well as taking the steps outlined above.

 How do I combat dehydration during hot weather?

-Water should be given to counteract dehydration.
-It should be drunk before you get to the stage of feeling thirsty.
-It’s best to remember that other drinks, such as soft drinks, coffee, or alcohol-containing beverages, are no real substitute for water.
-Although they contain water, they may also contain dehydrating agents.
+It’s best to remember that other drinks, such as soft drinks, coffee, or alcohol-containing beverages, are no substitute for water.
+Although they contain water, they also contain ingredients which are dehydrating.

 Preventing dehydration during hot weather